Nolte: Here's Why CNN Continues to Release Hoax Polls

 The reason CNN is forced to release these polls is fascinating, but let’s go over them first so you can see just how desperate CNN is…

 Back in September, as I noted at the time, CNN released a doozy.
-If you recall, this was when His Fraudulency Joe Biden’s poll numbers started to sink right after he abandoned hundreds of Americans hostage to the Taliban.
+If you recall, this was when His Fraudulency Joe Biden’s poll numbers started to sink right after he abandoned hundreds of American hostages to the Taliban.

 Well, in order to give President PoopyPants an artificial lift with a 52(!) percent approval rating, the frauds at CNN released a poll with a survey time of five weeks.
 Five weeks!

 Most polls survey over a few days.
 I’ve never heard of a pollster going five weeks.
-Too much can happen to change public opinion over five weeks—you know, like a president abandoning hundreds of American hostage to the Taliban.
+Too much can happen to change public opinion over five weeks—you know, like a president abandoning hundreds of American hostages to the Taliban.
 At least half of CNNLOL’s polling stretch was before the Afghanistan debacle, and you can bet that was deliberate.

 When CNN released this particular hoax poll, the RealClearPolitics (RCP) poll of polls already had Biden underwater with a 45 percent approval and 49 percent disapproval rating.
 CNN, however, told their viewers Biden was doing just fine with a job approval rating of 52 percent!